transcom/milmove_load_testing/README.md

   calling `resp.success()`) or a failure (`resp.failure("message")` like at the end of the example).
 * automatically parsing the response content into json and failing the load test if it can't be parsed.
 The parsed json response content can be accessed in `resp.js`.
+  * In an example earlier, you can see `parse_response_json` being used.
+The context manager uses that internally to populate `resp.js`.
 * automatically catching of any exceptions that may be raised in your `with` block, which will then mark the load test as a failure and format an error message to display in the results.